 Remember that anxiety isn’t always rational, they may be afraid of scenarios that sound ridiculous to you, and they may even realise themselves that their worries are silly, but that doesn’t stop them feeling afraid.
 Listen to them, take them seriously and remind them that you are there for them.
 Don’t belittle them or tell them they’re “worrying about nothing” or just to simply “not worry” about whatever it is, that isn’t going to work and they may avoid confiding in you in future about potentially more serious matters!

 You could try teaching them some calming breathing exercises, mantras to repeat or make meditation or yoga part of your morning or evening routine.
 Teaching kids appropriate coping mechanisms for dealing with stress and worry is really important.
 Chances are you were never taught this by your parents and it’s something you’ve had to figure out as an adult (because likewise, their parents never showed them!) but now you know better, you can do better!

-If your child is experiencing separation anxiety you could get a special bracelet or something they could wear to be reminded of you while they’re at school (I love this one from ‘Visible from Space’
+If your child is experiencing separation anxiety you could get a special bracelet or something they could wear (if allowed!) to be reminded of you while they’re at school (I love this one from ‘Visible from Space’

 see photo below!)